-As educators, we need to apply methods for engaging students used in the physical classroom in the virtual classroom as well.
+As educators we need to apply methods for engaging students used in the physical classroom in the virtual classroom as well.
 These methods can be actively engaging all of our students in the learning process by asking them questions and encouraging them to ask questions of their own.
 This method should be used regardless of the physical or not nature of the classroom.

-To engage students, we can use tools such as questionnaires, short quizzes, collaborative charts, or even through the chat windows with codified/predefined answers.
-In this way, we can simulate the environment of the physical classroom, online (reducing to a great extent the problems which occur due to a lack of physical presence).
+To engage students, we can use tools such as questionnaires, short quizzes, collaborative charts or even through the chat windows with codified/predefined answers.
+In this way we can simulate the environment of the physical classroom, online (reducing to a great extent the problems which occur due to a lack of physical presence).

-In addition, there are web-based tools such as Socrative or Kahoot that use gamified quizzes to give us an immediate look at how we have performed in class during the session and to evaluate the learning capabilities of our students based on each specific part of the session.
+In addition there are web-based tools such as Socrative or Kahoot that use gamified quizzes to give us an immediate look at how we have performed in class during the session and to evaluate the learning capabilities of our students based on each specific part of the session.

 Exit tickets filled out at the end of the session can give educators immediate results.
 The findings can help educators improve their week points or even help them make immediate changes or additions (if they have allocated some time at the end of the session).

 The educator must evaluate the students and the educational process.
-With a platform (such as Classter) that has specialized tools for giving feedback and helps gather useful information regarding the educational process as well as student performance over time it all becomes more convenient.
+With a platform (such as classter) that has specialized tools for giving feedback and helps gather useful information regarding the educational process as well as student performance over time it all becomes more convenient.
 Educators receive student projects and homework in a fast and organized way, and they have the ability to evaluate the work they receive and monitor student progress over time.
 To make things even more convenient the data collected can be displayed with Pie Charts and Graphs.
 This information gathering is part of what is called learning analytics (take a look at this interesting article here).

 Most platforms for asynchronous education have features that allow an educator to assign projects, announce marks, create student collaboration groups with topics for collaboration, automated answers to questions, messaging, chat rooms and various web 2.0 add-ons that can gradually be incorporated in distance learning (synchronous or asynchronous) and can fulfill the requirements for a transfer from a physical classroom to a digital/virtual environment.

-During this challenging period (which hopefully will end soon), platforms have been set up from scratch (by governments and companies), roles have been given to both students and teachers and teaching sessions have been taught by people with negligible prior experience.
+During this challenging period (which hopefully will end soon), platforms have been setup from scratch (by governments and companies), roles have been given to both students and teachers and teaching sessions have been taught by people with negligible prior experience.

-In addition, a large amount of content and material have been created so the immediate needs can be met.
+In addition, a large amount of content and material has been created so the immediate needs can be met.
 Educators have created groups on social media and blogs to collaborate with colleagues in the spirit of cooperation with the goal of teaching their students.
 The majority of students have participated in this process with much enthusiasm and creativity even though they had to adapt rather quickly, even “violently” you may say due to this unprecedented situation.

 The educational material that has been created even under the stress of the pandemic, can be a very good starting point from which to begin creating even more educational material so that educators may accumulate an educational arsenal.
 By giving educators access to this material, they can effectively face the coming academic periods.